jorgebdeveloper/event-reservation/README.md

 # Event Reservation Application
+Demonstration of plain java implementation with unit testing and clean code practices.

 This Java application allows users to book and manage seats for shows.
 The program supports two types of users: Admin and Buyer.
 Admins can set up shows and view show details,